Get the step-by-step guide to install and use the WAMP server on Windows 11 for testing web applications such as WordPress locally.

 Step 1: Download the Wamp server

-Download the WampServer’s 64-bit version either from its official website or use this SourceForge link.
+Download the WampServer’s 64-bit version either from its official website or using this SourceForge link.
 Because Windows 11 is available to support 64-bit CPU architecture.

 Step 2: Install the WAMP server on Windows 11